 The programmable pattern detection logic can be programmed to align word boundaries using a single 7-, 8-, 10-, 16-, 20, or 32-bit pattern.
 The pattern detector can either do an exact match, or match the exact pattern and the complement of a given pattern.
 Once the programmed pattern is found, the data stream is aligned to have the pattern on the LSB portion of the data output bus.
+Table 2-9 shows the search patterns supported by the word aligner.

-XAUI, GIGE, PCI Express, and Serial RapidIO standards have embedded state machines for symbol boundary synchronization.
+XAUI, GIGE, and PCI Express standards have embedded state machines for symbol boundary synchronization.
 These standards use K28.5 as their 10-bit programmed comma pattern.
 Each of these standards uses different algorithms before signaling symbol boundary acquisition to the FPGA.